leovanin/calculator-service-test/README.md

 Make sure you run on the same directory then pom.xml.

-It's configuration are hardcoded to run against localhost.
+The configuration is hardcoded to run against localhost.